Simhavishnu: Expansion of kingdom

 When Simhavishnu ascended the throne, the Pallava dynasty was beginning to reassert its supremacy.
+At that time, the southern peninsula of India was ruled by five dynasties: the Pallavas, Cholas, and Pandyas in Tamil Nadu and Andhra Pradesh; the Cheras in Kerala; and the Chalukyas in Karnataka.

-The southern peninsula of India was then ruled by five dynasties.
-The Pallavas, the Cholas and the Pandyas shared the power in Tamil Nadu, Andhra Pradesh, parts of southern and eastern Karnataka border and Ceylon; the Cheras controlled Kerala and the Chalukyas controlled Karnataka.
-Simhavishnu, who was known for his gallant martial courage and judicial wisdom from a young age, overthrew the Kalabhras and conquered the region up to Kaveri, where he came into conflict with the Pandyas and Ceylon.
-He dispatched a naval expedition and occupied Malaya and Sri Lanka and established Kanchipuram as his capital.
-The presence of the Pallavas, much before further naval expeditions to Indo-China by their illustrious succeeding and contemporary empires such as the Pandiyans and the Cholas, is attested by the existence of specimen of art bearing striking resemblance in countries like Thailand, Laos, Cambodia, as well as scores of inscriptions in those lands in the Grantha script (a script in which both Tamil and Sanskrit can be written) in which the Pallavas were the first to specialize.
+Simhavishnu overthrew the Kalabhras and conquered the region up to the Kaveri River, where he came into conflict with the Pandyas and Ceylon.
+He is also credited with establishing Kanchipuram as a powerful capital.
+The presence of Pallava influence in Southeast Asia—attested by art and Grantha script inscriptions in countries like Thailand, Laos, and Cambodia—is often traced back to the maritime foundations laid during this period.

-Simhavishnu led the revival of the Pallavas, and the period starting with him came to be known as the Greater Pallavas or Later Pallavas dynasty.
-The great struggle between the Pallavas and the Chalukyas, which would last for more than two centuries, began during the reign of Simhavishnu.
+The struggle between the Pallavas and the Chalukyas, which would last for more than two centuries, began during his reign.